Student Nonviolent Coordinating Committee: 1965: Differences over "structure" and direction

-1966: Black Power movement
+1966: Black Power Movement

 Carmichael and the Vine Street Project Statement

 In May 1966 Forman was replaced by Ruby Doris Smith-Robinson, who was determined "to keep the SNCC together."
 But Forman recalls male leaders fighting "her attempts as executive secretary to impose a sense of organizational responsibility and self-discipline," and "trying to justify themselves by the fact that their critic was a woman" In October 1967 Smith-Robinson died, aged just 25, "of exhaustion" according to one of her co-workers, "destroyed by the movement."

-Replacing John Lewis as chairman in May 1966 was the 24-year old Stokely Carmichael.
+Replacing John Lewis as chairman in May 1966 was the 24-year old Stokely Carmichael (the future Kwame Ture).
 When on the night of June 16, 1966, following protests at the shooting of solo freedom marcher James Meredith, Carmichael walked out of jail (his 27th arrest) and into Broad Street Park in Greenwood, Mississippi, he asked the waiting crowd "What do you want?."
 They roared back "Black Power!
 Black Power!"

 For Carmichael Black Power was a "call for black people to define their own goals, to lead their own organizations."We have to organize ourselves to speak from a position of strength and stop begging people to look kindly upon us.
 We are going to build a movement in this country based on the color of our skins that is going to free us from our oppressors and we have to do that ourselves.

 A new direction SNCC was evident in the Atlanta, Georgia, "Vine City" Project, SNCC's first effort at urban organizing.
 Co-directed by William "Bill" Ware and Gwendolyn Zoharah Simmons (Robinson), it took up the challenge of the Georgia State Legislature's refusal to seat Julian Bond because of SNCC opposition to the Vietnam War.

 Ware, who had been greatly affected by his experience of newly independent Ghana, emphasized racial solidarity.
 Black people, he argued, needed to work "without the guidance and/or direction and control of non-Blacks".
 Without control over their affairs, he warned, "Black people will know no freedom, but only more subtle forms of slavery."
 A Vine Street Project position paper on Black Power, which Simmons helped write, suggested that: